Dr Susan Sherratt FSA

 - The Archaeology of Cyprus

 - Interweaving Worlds: Systemic Interactions in Eurasia, 7th to 1st Millennia BC.
-Oxford: Oxbow (with Toby C. Wilkinson and John Bennet)
+Oxford: Oxbow, 2011 (with Toby C. Wilkinson and John Bennet)

-- “Greeks and Phoenicians: perceptions of trade and traders in the early 1st millennium BC” in A. Agbe-Davies and A. Bauer (eds), Trade as Social Interaction: New Archaeological Approaches, Walnut Creek: Left Coast Press, 2010, 119-42.
+- “Greeks and Phoenicians: perceptions of trade and traders in the early 1st millennium BC” in A. Bauer and A. Agbe-Davies (eds), Trade as Social Interaction: New Archaeological Approaches, Walnut Creek: Left Coast Press, 2010, 119-42.

 - “The Aegean and the wider world: some thoughts on a world-systems perspective” in M. Galaty and W. Parkinson (eds), Archaic State Interaction: The Eastern Mediterranean in the Bronze Age, Santa Fe: School for Advanced Research Press, 2010, 81-106.